This chapter addresses some salient features of the law relating to remedies in merger cases in India.

 The CCI has not, to date, identified any cases of non-compliance with modifications.

 The Act and the Combination Regulations contain a number of provisions that address compliance with modifications in Phase I and Phase II.

-Where the CCI approves a combination with modification, the CCI’s approval order shall specify the terms, conditions and time frame for all the actions required for giving effect to the combination.
-Where the parties fail to carry out the modification accepted by them within the stipulated time limit, the CCI shall issue appropriate directions.
+When the CCI approves a combination with modification, the CCI’s approval order shall specify the terms, conditions and time frame for all the actions required for giving effect to the combination.
+If the parties fail to carry out the modification accepted by them within the stipulated time limit, the CCI shall issue appropriate directions.

 The Act provides for penalties for non-compliance with orders or directions of the CCI.
-A person who fails without reasonable cause to comply with such orders or directions, including those issued under Section 31, may be fined up to 100,000 rupees per day of non-compliance, up to a maximum of 100 million rupees.
-If there is no compliance with the order or directions, or a failure to pay a fine, the person concerned is then punishable with up to three years’ imprisonment, or up to a 250 million-rupee fine, or both, by the Chief Metropolitan Magistrate, New Delhi.
-Compensation may also be sought by persons for loss of damage shown to have been suffered as a result of an enterprise violating directions issued by the CCI or contravening, without any reasonable ground, any decision or order of the CCI, or any condition or restriction subject to which any approval, sanction, direction or exemption in relation to any matter has been accorded, given, made or granted under the Act or delaying in carrying out such orders or directions of the CCI.
+A person who fails without reasonable cause to comply with orders or directions, including those issued under Section 31, may be fined up to 100,000 rupees per day of non-compliance, up to a maximum of 100 million rupees.
+If there is no compliance with the order or directions, or a failure to pay a fine, the person concerned could be punished with up to three years’ imprisonment or a fine of up to a 250 million rupees, or both, by the Chief Metropolitan Magistrate, New Delhi.
+Compensation may also be sought by persons for loss of damage shown to have been suffered as a result of an enterprise violating directions issued by the CCI or contravening, without any reasonable ground, any decision or order of the CCI, or any condition or restriction subject to which any approval, sanction, direction or exemption in relation to any matter has been accorded, given, made or granted under the Act or delaying in carrying out the orders or directions of the CCI.